Who Is Sophia Loren?

 In 1957, Loren starred in her first Hollywood film, The Pride and the Passion, filmed in Paris and costarring Cary Grant and Frank Sinatra.
 At the same time, she became enmeshed in a love triangle when both Grant and an Italian film producer named Carlo Ponti declared their love for her.
 Although she had a schoolgirl's crush on Grant, Loren ultimately chose Ponti, a man the media joked was twice her age and half her height.

 Even though they married in 1957, complications regarding the annulment of Ponti's first marriage prevented their union from being officially legally recognized in Italy for another decade.
 Loren and Ponti's marriage nevertheless remains one of the rare, heartwarming success stories among celebrity relationships.
-They remained happily married for 50 years until Ponti's death in 2007.
+They remained happily married until Ponti's death in 2007.
 According to Loren, the secret to their relationship was maintaining a low profile despite their celebrity status.
 "Show business is what we do, not what we are," she said.

 In 1960, Sophia Loren turned in the most acclaimed performance of her career in the Italian World War II film Two Women.
 In a film with parallels to her own childhood, Loren played a mother desperately trying to provide for her daughter in war-ravaged Rome.
 The film transformed Loren into an international celebrity, winning her the 1961 Academy Award for Best Lead Actress.
 She was the first actress ever to win the award for a non-English-language film.